 This is another reason why it can be beneficial to connect a computer to your TV.
 You will be able to view content on your TV that you find on the Internet, which gives you even more entertainment sources.
 This can include episode streaming that networks provide on their own websites, which may not be available through streaming subscription services.

 Cutting the cord isn’t the right choice for everyone.
-It will typically provide a significant savings for people that are already paying for cable and Internet, but it comes at the expense of live TV.
+It will typically provide significant savings for people who are already paying for cable and Internet, but it comes at the expense of live TV.
 If you subtract your current cable bill from your expected Internet streaming bill, then you will have a value that you can place on monthly live TV.
-In many cases that could be as high as $130, which is a significant amount of extra money to have every month for a family on a tight budget.
+In many cases, that could be as high as $130, which is a significant amount of extra money to have every month for a family on a tight budget.